reeshuffled/reeshuffled.github.io/_posts/2024-05-21-How-to-Live-Alone.md

 ---
 layout: post
 type: article
-category: Garden
+category: Posts
-tags: ["Living Better"]
+tags:
+- Living Better
-title: "How to Live Alone"
+title: How to Live Alone
 slug: how-to-live-alone
-description: "Living alone, especially for the first time, can be daunting, but there are some things that you can do to make it far more enjoyable."
+description: Living alone, especially for the first time, can be daunting, but there are some things that you can do to make it far more enjoyable.
-started_at: "2024-04-03 17:44:00"
+started_at: '2024-04-03 17:44:00'
 ---

 I've [previously written about living alone]({% post_url 2023-06-27-Lessons-Learned-Living-Alone %}), but that primarily focused on things that I had learned from living alone/sharing my personal experience.
 In this article I want to focus more on giving practical advice to people who are looking to live alone or already are doing so.